 Mental illnesses in parents represent a risk for children in the family.
 These children have a higher risk for developing mental illnesses than other children.
 When both parents are mentally ill, the chance is even greater that the child might become mentally ill.

-The risk is particularly strong when a parent has one or more of the following: Bipolar Disorder, an anxiety disorder, ADHD, schizophrenia, alcoholism or other drug abuse, or depression.
-Risk can be inherited from parents, through the genes.
+The risk is particularly strong when a parent has one or more of the following: bipolar disorder, an anxiety disorder, ADHD, schizophrenia, an alcohol or drug use disorder, or depression.
+These disorders can be inherited from parents through genes.